gabriel-igorq/Problem-Solving/README.md

 # Python-Road
-Repository to register daily progress in learning different skills in python
+Repository to register problem solving in different programming languages.